hammadzz/BookOfLearnings/aws/aws-certifications-faq.md

     You must wait atleast 14 days to reattempt the exam.
 There is no limit to the number of attempts but you must pay the fee in full for each attempt.

+1. **How long is the AWS Certification valid?**

+    Each AWS Certification is valid for a period of 3 years following the date on which you successfully pass the applicable Certification Exam.
+To recertify you have the rewrite the exam.

+1. **Are there any pre-requisites for the Professional or Specialty exams?**

+    There are no longer any pre-requisites.
+The pre-requisite to take an Associate level certification for Professional or Specialty exams was removed in October 2018.

 ---

 ## Associate Exam FAQ: